ucan-wg/spec/README.md

 Maintaining a secondary token expiry index is RECOMMENDED.
 This enables garbage collection and more efficient search.
 In cases of very large stores, normal cache performance techniques MAY be used, such as Bloom filters, multi-level caches, and so on.

-## 4.4 Session Content ID

-Som

-FIXME replace with invocation & content addressed delegtaions

-FIXME find solution to Daniel's curl counterexample

-## 4.5 Beyond Single System Image
+## 4.4 Beyond Single System Image

 > As we continue to increase the number of globally connected devices, we must embrace a design that considers every single member in the system as the primary site for the data that it is generates.
 It is completely impractical that we can look at a single, or a small number, of globally distributed data centers as the primary site for all global information that we desire to perform computations with.
 >
-> [Meiklejohn], [A Certain Tendency Of The Database Community]
+> —[Meiklejohn], [A Certain Tendency Of The Database Community]

 FIXME Expand